polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 # Bare Metal Examples
 This repository provides bare metal application example projects for SoftConsole toolchain.
 These examples serve as an easy starting point for the users to start exploring PolarFire&reg; SoC.

+Each project provides a README.md explaining its functionality and usage instructions.
-Each project provides ready to use build configurations and debug launch configurations.
+All projects provide a set of ready to use build configurations and debug launch configurations.
+These are detailed in the following sections.

 ## Build configurations
 The build configurations configure the projects to work in a specific way.
 E.g. Optimization level -Os, linking to DDR memory address space etc..